oliveryh/clear-habits/README.md

 The code for this project has been largely inspired by the [GoThinkster - Real World](https://github.com/gothinkster/realworld) suite of applications.
 In fact, the Node server example acted as a base for the server of this application.

+## Development

+1. Clone this repository
+2. Install node and npm
+3. `npm install` in both the `client` and `server-postgraphile` subdirectories

 ## Deployment

 Deployment is currently done using a cloud service and no domain.
 You can find the deployment script in `conf` directory.